 Mining: An Alaska Tradition

-Placer gold exploration and mining began in the area with the Russian explorers in the early 1800s.
+The first documented mining by others was of iron ore by Russians on the Kenai Peninsula in 1793 followed by gold prospecting and placer mining in the early 1800’s.
 After acquisition by the United States, exploration and mining continued and gradually increased for both hard rock and placer minerals.

 Turnagain arm was experiencing a gold rush in 1895 and this led to the development of two towns, Hope and Sunrise.
 The Turnagain arm has seen over 100 years of varying activity and has produced 134K ounces of gold.